aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/using-lexical-tokens/_index.md

 title: Using Lexical Tokens in Java
 articleTitle: Using Lexical Tokens
 linktitle: Using Lexical Tokens
-description: "Use lexical tokens in template expressions when building a report Java."
+description: "Use lexical tokens in template expressions when building a report in Java."
 type: docs
 weight: 10
 url: /java/using-lexical-tokens/